 Little wonder why so many people hate broccoli.
-John and Michael–like most kids–used to hate it too!
+John and Michael used to loathe it.
 When we cooked it 30 seconds too little, the broccoli was still raw and crunchy.
-When we cooked the veggie 30 seconds too long, it got mushy and green olive colored, which is not a good look for broccoli.
+When we cooked the veggie 30 seconds too long, it got mushy and olive-colored, which is not a good look for broccoli.

 This technique nails it–just right–and simply requires a timer.
 John and Michael eat this broccoli 3 times a week.

 1. Bring 3 inches of water to boil on high temperature in a covered saucepan or pot.

 2. Cut the florets off the broccoli head, and if the florets are too big, cut them in half.
 Put the florets in a bowl so that you can dump them all into the boiling water at the same time.
 Set your timer for 2 minutes and 30 seconds (2:30), but don’t start it.
 Have a big spoon ready.
 (If cooking more than 2 heads of broccoli, increase time to 2:50).

 3. When the water boils, remove the cover, dump the broccoli into the water, and give it a quick stir so that all the broccoli gets dunked.

 4. Clamp the lid on tightly, and start the timer.
 When 2:30 is up, turn off the heat and immediately drain the broccoli, or remove it with a slotted spoon.
 If you use the lid to strain the water out of the pan, wait about 15 seconds and strain it again to get all of the water out.